It takes a village to raise a child...and $233,610, according to the latest figures from the Department of Agriculture.

 As for swing sets, you could go old school and build one yourself, although you should make sure that you know what you're doing.
 Just be aware of what you're getting into.

 Your kid wants a brand-new, state-of-the-art computer capable of playing all the latest video games.
-You might consider putting down a thousand dollars or more for the latest and greatest tech, but that machine will be obsolete within a few years (if your kid doesn't manage to break it first).
+You might consider dropping a thousand dollars or more for the latest and greatest tech, but that machine will be obsolete within a few years (if your kid doesn't manage to break it first).

-When you've made those considerations, consider starting out with a cheaper machine, at least until your teen has established good internet habits.
+Once you've worked through those considerations, look into starting out with a cheaper machine, at least until your teen has established good internet habits.